 Cosmetic concerns and expectations should be fully discussed prior to surgery.
 The surgeon's recommendations and any particular limitations set forth by the structure of your nose, face, and skin are important to understand and have explained.
-Photographs are usually obtained before surgery to help with preoperative planning and after surgery to document postoperative results.
+Photographs (without make-up) are usually obtained before surgery to help with preoperative planning and after surgery to document postoperative results.

 In most situations, the surgery is performed as an outpatient at either the hospital or the surgicenter.
 In both facilities, quality care can be provided without the expense and inconvenience of an overnight stay.
 An anesthesiologist is present for monitoring vital functions throughout the procedure.
 Usually, the anesthesiologist will call the night before surgery to review the medical history.
 Preoperative laboratory studies will need to be done several days in advance.
 Transportation after the procedure will need to be arranged and someone should stay with the patient during the first night.

 Aspirin, or any product containing aspirin, should not be taken within 10 days of the date of surgery.
 Non-steroidal anti- inflammatory medications (such as Advil, Motrin, Naprosyn) should not be taken within 7 days of the date of surgery.
 Many over-the-counter products contain aspirin or Advil type drugs so it is important to check all medications carefully.
 If there is any question, please call the office or consult a pharmacist.
 Tylenol is an acceptable pain reliever.
 Prescriptions for pain medications are usually written prior to the date of surgery and should be filled in advance.